duril84/city-pollution/city-pollution-app/README.md

 Clone repository
 - git clone https://github.com/duril84/city-pollution.git

-In the directory with the downloaded repository
+In the directory with the downloaded repository in city-pollution-app folder
 - git checkout development
 - npm start